 We use traditional valuation metrics in assessing the proper price to pay for a stock and consider the price paid in relation to a number of factors such as earnings (P/E), cash flow (P/CF), and earnings growth (PEG).

-Our equity selections are based not only on financial strength and financial metrics such as return on equity (ROE), return on assets (ROA), and dividend yield, but also consider strongly the quality and integrity of management as well as the relative attractiveness of the underlying business.
+Our equity selections are based not only on financial strength and financial metrics such as return on equity (ROE), return on assets (ROA), and dividend yield, but also strongly consider the quality and integrity of management as well as the relative attractiveness of the underlying business.

 We recognize that in the short term, markets are not always rational or efficient, and can be driven by the forces of fear and greed.
 However, in the long run, markets are efficient and provide excellent returns to those who patiently acquire good businesses at attractive prices.

 We will sell a stock when: